How do you turn a lowly bandit hideout into an epic D&D adventure? By forgetting key details during the game.

 Second, never assume that the players pick up on all of your delicious tidbits of information, sprinkled about to entice and inform your players.
 It seemed obvious to me to wear a cloak as a disguise, because I read the adventure.
 The players did not.

 Players are inundated with information during play; an overheard bit of conversation, a seemingly trivial bit of lore, or telltale animal tracks except the player failed his Nature roll, all manner of things.
 It is nearly impossible to determine when some piece of info will become relevant.
 Jim told me afterwards that he thought to wear a disguise just in that moment.
-So do not be disappointed when the players don’t pick up on all your clues or unintended ones do.
+Do not be disappointed when the players don’t pick up on all your clues or unintended ones do.

 They enter the tomb and bar the door, trapping the skeletons outside in the hall.
 Their sigh of relief at surviving the undead non-attack turned to laughter when I described the sickening shattering of bone coming from the hall, as the skeletons apparently fell into the pit one by one.